 If you're new to Azeroth

-While most players will be fine playing any of the classes that World of Warcraft has to offer, if you're planning on levelling solo there are certain classes and specs that will make things much easier on you—especially if you're new to MMOs.
-For example, ranged caster classes generally do a lot of damage, but will require you to kite enemies or use crowd-control in order to survive, whereas a plate-wearing Paladin can take on half the zone without worrying too much about his or her health.
+While most players will be fine playing any of the classes that World of Warcraft has to offer, if you're planning on levelling solo there are certain classes and specs that are much easier to learn—especially if you're new to MMOs.
+For example, ranged caster classes generally do a lot of damage, but will require you to kite enemies or use crowd-control to survive, whereas a plate-wearing Paladin can take on half the zone without worrying too much about his or her health.

-This is by no means a comprehensive guide on the classes in World Warcraft—there are plenty of sites out there that do that and each class has its own, invaluable, Discord server.
+This is by no means a comprehensive guide on all the classes in World of Warcraft—there are plenty of sites out there that break down each class in far more detail.
 Think of this more as an overview to give newcomers and returning players an idea of how each class and spec plays.

 It's also worth noting that you can change specialisation at any time at no cost, so it's worth playing around to see which you like best.